 We devised and rehearsed online using chat software that is cross-platform and free to download, and then we made our own software, UpStage.
 Launched in January 2004, UpStage continues to exist as one of (perhaps the) only freely available cyberformance platforms.

-allied to consciousness reframed has a radical potential like never
+to consciousness reframed has a radical potential like never before."

 Prof. Robin Nelson: Keynote address for IFTR/FIRT XIV World Congress Amsterdam August 2002.

 In our hybrid online-offline cyberformance, spectators see one proximal performer (in the same physical space as the spectators), while three remote performers appear on webcams and in avatar worlds, projected onto screens in the hosting venue.
 Narrative elements move back and forth, across and between these multiple stages, webcams and online spaces.

 Other shows are designed only for online environments and in direct interaction with the participating audience.
 We used existing web communities and tools like The Palace - Dress The Nation (2003) was created solely for a Palace environment, ie. all performers and spectators were online and represented by avatars occupying the same space.
 Since 2004, our work has been developed for the UpStage performance venue.
 UpStage is our own software development project - open source browser based tool for online performances with an element of audience participation.